ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/Actions.md

 Action output should be supplied as follows within the __main__ function of the executor:

 - `output` -- object containing the data associated with the output concept
-- `storage` -- object containing the key, value pairs to be persisted in remote storage
+- `storage` -- object containing the key, value pairs to be persisted in session storage

 An example of input for the input signature: `:Item(data :Number)`:
 ```